Malyaban1102/student-management/README.md

 * Student management:
   + Student registration with email, password (encrypted using BCrypt), first name, last name and department.
   + Student login using email and password and a bearer token will get generated.
-* CRUD Endpoints to View, Register, Edit, Delete Students:
+* CRUD Endpoints to View, Edit and Delete Students.

 # Getting Started:
 ## Prerequisites: